-Adult Swim cut ties with 'Rick and Morty' creator and star Justin Roiland following domestic violence charges
+Adult Swim cut ties with 'Rick and Morty' co-creator and star Justin Roiland following domestic violence charges

-Rick and Morty network Adult Swim has announced that it has severed ties with the show’s creator and star Justin Roiland, after it was reported this month he had been charged with domestic violence.
+Rick and Morty network Adult Swim has announced that it has severed ties with the show’s co-creator and star Justin Roiland, after it was reported this month he had been charged with domestic violence.

 “Adult Swim has ended its association with Justin Roiland,” reads a statement shared on Rick and Morty‘s social media channels.
 “Rick and Morty will continue.
 The talented and dedicated crew are hard at work on Season 7.”